-Employee Training - Gloucester Campus 2021
+Employee Training - Cumberland/Gloucester Campus 2022

-Name of Program Location Topics Covered Training Provided by Months Held Drugs and Alcohol at Work Online This course is designed to train employees about the dangers of drugs and alcohol in the workplace.
+Name of Program Location Topics Covered Training Provided by Dates/Months Held Drugs and Alcohol at Work Online This course is designed to train employees about the dangers of drugs and alcohol in the workplace.
 It shows the employees the negative impact of substance abuse and discusses the physiological and behavioral effects of commonly abused substances.
 It also covers the disease of addiction, the employer's anti-drug and alcohol policy, the consequences for violations, and resources for employees.
-Everfi Workplace Training Everfi.com October - December 2021 Preventing Harassment and Discrimination: Non- Supervisors with Title IX/ Clery Module Online Preventing Harassment and Discrimination: Non-Supervisors prepares faculty and staff to cultivate and maintain a workplace culture resistant to discrimination, harassment, and retaliation.
+Everfi Workplace Training Everfi.com October - December 2022 Preventing Harassment and Discrimination: Non- Supervisors with Title IX/ Clery Module Online Preventing Harassment and Discrimination: Non-Supervisors prepares faculty and staff to cultivate and maintain a workplace culture resistant to discrimination, harassment, and retaliation.
 Faculty and Staff will be equipped with the information and skills that promote intervention, empathy and allyship.
 This course includes a section specific to requirements under Title IX and the Clery Act.
-Everfi Workplace Training Everfi.com October - December 2021
+Everfi Workplace Training Everfi.com October - December 2022 Director/Senior Conduct officer track Online This course is directed towards leaders in student conduct, such as Conduct Administrators Dean of Students, SSAOs and others with experience in student conduct.
+ASCA Gehring Academy Oct-Nov 2022 Title IX - How can we get more participation in our informal resolution programs?
+Online Title IX requirements especially interim measures including informal resolution to help victims, the pros, and cons to such solutions New Era ADR Oct 13, 2022 Clery Training for CSAs Online Identifying Campus Security Authorities and their Responsibilities to students and the Clery Act.
+Clery Compliance at RCSJ Jan-Dec.
+2022 Drugs and Alcohol at Work Online This course is designed to train employees about the dangers of drugs and alcohol in the workplace.
+It shows the employees the negative impact of substance abuse and discusses the physiological and behavioral effects of commonly abused substances.
+It also covers the disease of addiction, the employer's anti-drug and alcohol policy, the consequences for violations, and resources for employees.
+Everfi Workplace Trainin Oct-Dec 2022 Preventing Harassment and Discrimination: Non- Supervisors with Title IX/ Clery Module Online Preventing Harassment and Discrimination: Non-Supervisors prepares faculty and staff to cultivate and maintain a workplace culture resistant to discrimination, harassment, and retaliation.
+Faculty and Staff will be equipped with the information and skills that promote intervention, empathy and allyship.
+This course includes a section specific to requirements under Title IX and the Clery Act.
+Everfi Workplace Training Oct-Dec 2022 FERPA : Confidentiality of Records Online Teaching employees the laws and responsibilities regarding FERPA on campus.
+Everfi Workplace Training 3/1/2022 to present Belonging Online The training gives you deeper insights into yourself, your team and the benefits of inclusion at all levels in your organization.
+Everfi Workplace Training 3/1/2022 to present